y-runwal/CN_DevOps_Project/README.md

 The application is a simple HTML page served by an Nginx web server.

 ## Troubleshoot
-ERROR: Cannot connect to the Docker daemon at unix:///Users/atul/.docker/run/docker.sock.
+ERROR: Cannot connect to the Docker daemon....
 Is the docker daemon running?
 Solution: Make sure docker engine/docker desktop is in running state.